-We have reviewed the separate interim financial information presented pursuant to Regulation 38D of the Securities Regulations (Periodic and Immediate Reports), 1970, of Clal Insurance Enterprises Holdings Ltd. (hereinafter: the "Company"), as of March 31, 2019, and for the three month period then ended.
+We have reviewed the separate interim financial information which is presented pursuant to Regulation 38D of the Securities Regulations (Periodic and Immediate Reports), 1970 for Clal Insurance Enterprises Holdings Ltd. (hereinafter: the "Company") as of June 30, 2019, and for the periods of six and three months then ended.
 The Company's Board of Directors and Management are responsible for the separate interim financial information.
-Our responsibility is to express a conclusion regarding the separate interim financial information, based on our review.
+Our responsibility is to express a conclusion with respect to the separate financial information for these interim periods, based on our review.